 Address: 214 Royal St, New Orleans, LA 70130

 Perched atop the historic Hotel Monteleone, this is the only carousel in the city that you have to be 21 to ride.
 That’s right, this is an actual, moving carousel, but don’t worry, it doesn’t spin fast.
-It takes about 15 minutes to make one full rotation, so you won’t get dizzy.
+Making one full rotation takes about 15 minutes, so you won’t get dizzy.

-The Carousel Bar is one of the most iconic spots to grab a drink in New Orleans, but you’ll also find some small plates here as well.
-Enjoy savory bites including oysters Rockefeller, Cochon quesadillas, or blue crab and corn beignets while you gaze down onto Royal Street.
+The Carousel Bar is one of the most iconic spots to grab a drink in New Orleans, but you’ll also find some small plates here.
+Enjoy savory bites, including oysters Rockefeller, Cochon quesadillas, or blue crab and corn beignets while you gaze down onto Royal Street.

 Or, if you prefer a sweeter option, the French Market-style beignets with praline sauce will satisfy anyone’s sweet tooth.
 The cocktail menu covers a wide range of specialty cocktails, and if you’ve made it this far in the Big Easy without trying a Sazerac, here’s your chance.